-This photograph shows just how severe a traction wave can become:
+This photograph shows just how severe a traction wave can become under certain operating conditions.

-The following parameters help explain the magnitude of forces acting on the tire carcass and tread as it runs under extreme conditions on a test dynamometer.
+The following parameters help explain the magnitude of forces acting on the tire carcass and tread as it runs on a test dynamometer.

 Speed 250 MPH

 Revolutions per Minute 4,200

 Deflection 1.9 inches